SuperNoam/Ex1/README.md

 in the format of (num)b(base) where the number can be built from digits of 0-9 and letters of A-G,
 * The base can also be one of the digits 2-9 or one of the letters A-G.
-* For each number the programe will test if the input fits into the format and ask the user to enter again if not.
+* For each number the program will test if the input fits into the format and ask the user to enter again if not.
 * If the input is in the correct format the program will say it and will display the value of the number in base 10 for easy understanding.